 The ADDIE model of instructional design is a basic model that can be applied to any kind of learning solution.

 At Outsource2india, we implement the ADDIE model because of its emphasis on analysis.
-Before engineering a learning solution, we analyse the problem thoroughly to ensure that the solution impacts performance in a positive way.
+Before engineering a learning solution, we analyze the problem thoroughly to ensure that the solution impacts performance in a positive way.

 The ADDIE model consists of five stages - Analysis, Design, Development, Evaluation and Implementation.